 However, in other cases, the costs can be cut down by ensuring a part of total assets or finances, in turn, reducing the cost of the bond.
 A Conservator Bond can stay in effect for as long as needed.

-A Conservatorship Bond is required by law when an individual can no longer manage his or her finances.
+A Guardianship or Conservatorship Bond is required by law when an individual can no longer manage his or her finances.

 For anyone that accepts or is appointed to be the guardian of a disabled adult, or minor, a Conservator Surety Bond is required to protect the interests of the conservatee.